OptimistiCompound/SUSTech_CS305_BlockChain/README.md

 * Check the message type and process the messages accordingly:

   * msg.type=`TX`,
     * Check the validity of the transaction.
-If invalid, drop the transaction and record the sender's offence.
+If invalid, drop the transaction and record the sender's offence.(**A transaction is valid if the transaction ID is correct**.)
     * Check whether the transaction has been received.
 If yes, drop the transaction to prevent replay attacks.
     * Record the count of redundant transactions if they have been received.
     * Add the new transaction to the local `tx_pool` if it has not been received.
     * Broadcast the new transaction to known peers.

   * msg.type=`BLOCK`,
     * Check the validity of the block.
-If invalid, drop the block and record the sender's offence.
+If invalid, drop the block and record the sender's offence.(**A block is valid if the `block ID` is correct**.)
     * Check whether the block has been received.
 If yes, drop the block to prevent replay attacks.
     * Record the count of redundant blocks if they have been received.
     * Add the new block to the list of orphaned blocks if its previous block does not exist in the blockchain due to network delay.